JacquesCarette/Drasil/code/Drasil.md

   And lots of the kinds of references are either layout-specific or document-specific, so should not be defined globally in either case.

-- **Chunk/ShortName**: Abstract type for a 'short name', i.e. the string to be displayed for a link, visible to users.
+- **ShortName**: Abstract type for a 'short name', i.e. the string to be displayed for a link, visible to users.